Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 )

-// or let's define an empty VitaminSnackbar and set its properties afterwards let snackbar2 = VitaminSnackbar() snackbar2.title = "Another short title is best", snackbar2.message = "A message should be shorter", snackbar2.maxWidth = 200.0
+// or let's define an empty VitaminSnackbar and set its properties afterwards let anotherSnackbar = VitaminSnackbar() anotherSnackbar.title = "Another short title is best", anotherSnackbar.message = "A message should be shorter", anotherSnackbar.maxWidth = 200.0
 ```